Mantaro/mantaro-wiki/znai/commands/currency-commands.md

 :include-template: assets/templates/template-command-doc.ftl {
 "cmd": "daily",
 "description": "Gives you $150 credits per day (or between 150 and 180 if you transfer it to another person).
 Maximum amount it can give is ~2000 credits (a bit more for shared dailies).
 This command gives a reward for claiming it every day (daily streak).
-You lose the streak if you miss two days in a row."
+You lose the streak if you miss two days in a row.", "tabs": [
-"tabs": [
 {
 "type": "options",